 - A marriage can take place on declaration made by both the parties intending to marry by giving consent to take each other as husband and wife publicly before the registrar in order to have it recorded by the Registrar.

-- An application for registration for marriage can be filed at any District Office or Minor District Office nationwide regardless of the birthplace of the couple.
+- An application for registration for legal marriage in Thailand can be filed at any District Office or Minor District Office nationwide regardless of the birthplace of the couple.